Daniel Andrews: 2018 state election

 At the November 2018 state election, Labor won a comprehensive victory, picking up an eight-seat swing for a total of 55 seats, tying Labor's second-best seat count in Victoria.
-The party recorded substantial swings in Melbourne's eastern suburbs; as the ABC's election analyst Antony Green put it, eastern Melbourne was swept up in a "band of red".
+The party recorded substantial swings in Melbourne's politically volatile eastern suburbs, which usually decide elections in Victoria.
+As the ABC's election analyst Antony Green put it, eastern Melbourne was swept up in a "band of red," exceeding the most optimistic projections.
 Labor also took a number of seats in areas considered Liberal heartland, including Baillieu's former seat of Hawthorn.
 It is only the fifth time that a Labor government has been reelected in Victoria.

 Second term (2018–2022)

 In 2019, an independent tribunal granted Andrews an 11.8% salary increase, giving him a total salary of $441,000 and making him the highest-paid state premier in the country.
 Andrews received praise for his leadership during the 2019–20 Victorian bushfires.
 Andrews faced criticism and praise from various groups for his response to the COVID-19 pandemic in Victoria.

-Since the retirement of Tasmanian premier Will Hodgman in January 2020, Andrews has been the longest-serving incumbent state premier in Australia.
+Andrews visited China again on a trade mission in 2023.

 Privatisation

-In 2018, The Andrews government oversaw the Privatisation of the Land Titles and Registry office for $2.8 billion.

-On 2022, The Andrews government oversaw the VicRoads part of registration and licensing privatised.
+In 2018, the Andrews government oversaw the privatisation of the land titles and registry office for $2.8 billion.
+In 2022, the Andrews government oversaw the privatisation of the operation of the registration and licensing part of VicRoads.